riffomonas/RR_R25_2014/research_plan.md

 * Incoming:
   * Knowledge:
-    * Familiarity with the scientific method as an iterative proces
+    * Familiarity with the scientific method as an iterative process
     * Knowledge of different types of databases
     * Experience requesting strains and reagents from others
   * Misconceptions: